Mandate for Syria and the Lebanon: State of Alawites

 On 19 August 1920, General Gouraud signed Arrêté 314 which added to the autonomous sandjak of Alexandretta the cazas of Jisr el-Choughour, the madriyehs of Baher and Bujack (caza of Latakia), the moudiriyeh of Kinsaba (caza of Sahyoun) "with a view to the formation of the territories of Greater Lebanon and the Ansarieh Mountains"; where the "Ansarieh Mountains" area was to become the Alawite State.
 On 31 August 1920, the same day that the decree creating Greater Lebanon was signed, General Gouraud signed Arrêté 319 delimiting the State of Alawites, and Arrêté 317 adding the caza of Massyaf (Omranie) into the new State.

 The State of Alawites (État des Alaouites, دولة العلويين) was located on the Syrian coast and incorporated a majority of Alawites, a branch of Shia Islam.
 The port city of Latakia was the capital of this state.
 Initially it was an autonomous territory under French rule known as the "Alawite Territories".
 It became part of the Syrian Federation in 1922, but left the federation again in 1924 and became the "State of Alawites".
 On 22 September 1930, it was renamed the "Independent Government of Latakia".
 The population at this time was 278,000.
 The government of Latakia finally joined the Syrian Republic on 5 December 1936.
 This state witnessed several rebellions against the French, including that of Salih al-Ali (1918–1920).

-On 28 June 1922 Arrêté 1459 created a "Federation of the Autonomous States of Syria" which included the State of Aleppo, the State of Damascus and the State of the Alawis.
-However, two and a half years later on 5 December 1924 Arrêté 2979 and Arrêté 2980 establishing the Alawite State as an independent state with Latakia as its capital, and separately unified the States of Aleppo and Damascus as from 1 January 1925 into a single State, renamed "d'État de Syrie" ("State of Syria").
+On 28 June 1922, Arrêté 1459 created a "Federation of the Autonomous States of Syria" which included the State of Aleppo, the State of Damascus and the State of the Alawis.
+However, two and a half years later on 5 December 1924, Arrêté 2979 and Arrêté 2980 established the Alawite State as an independent state with Latakia as its capital, and separately unified the States of Aleppo and Damascus into a single State called "État de Syrie" ("State of Syria"), formally established on 1 January 1925.

 In 1936, both Jebel Druze and the Alawite State were incorporated into the State of Syria.